Privacy Policy

 - Google Advertising ID (GAID),

-- Device information (model, OS version, language/region),
+- device information (model, OS version, language/region),

-- Basic usage and interaction signals,
+- basic usage and interaction signals,

-- Technically provided attribution and installation data.
+- technically provided attribution and installation data.

 8.10.2 Purpose

-- Technical attribution and installation measurement,
+- technical attribution and installation measurement,

-- Analysis of app usage in anonymised or pseudonymised form,
+- analysis of app usage in anonymised or pseudonymised form,

-- Optional: personalised advertising (only with consent).
+- optional: personalised advertising (only with your consent).

 8.10.3 Legal basis

 - Art.
-6 (1) lit. a GDPR
+6(1)(a) GDPR

-Settings / Google / ‘Advertising’ / “Ads” -
+Settings / Google / “Advertising” / “Ads” -

 8.10.5 Further information